pantheon-systems/documentation/source/docs/articles/frequently-asked-questions.md

 ### What support is available for Pantheon?

-For paid customers, we provide 24x7 platform-wide monitoring for Pantheon sites and technical support via priority support tickets and IRC.
-We also have enterprise support plans available that offer Service Level Agreements and 24x7 on-call support.
+For paid customers, we provide 24x7 platform-wide monitoring for Pantheon sites and technical support via priority support tickets.
+We also have Elite plans available that offer Service Level Agreements and 24x7 on-call support.

 Read more about [getting support](https://pantheon.io/docs/articles/getting-support/) and our support offerings on [our pricing page](https://pantheon.io/pricing).